 Salisbury Reds also provides Helping Hand cards to those with hidden disabilities to discreetly tell the driver that they may need a bit of assistance on-board.
 Full details can be found on their website.

 There is a mixture of easily accessible long and short stay car parks in the centre of Salisbury.
-Blue Badge holders may park free in any parking bay within any Wiltshire Council and Salisbury City Council owned car park in Salisbury.
+Blue badge charges are applicable in all Wiltshire Council car parks in Salisbury this includes Lush House which Wiltshire Council mange on behalf of Salisbury City Council.
 This also applies to on-street parking spaces.
 A full list of all car parks can be found here.

 You can always take the stress out of parking and avoid traffic by using Salisbury’s Park & Ride service.
 There are five Park & Ride sites with hundreds of parking spaces, which include designated disabled parking areas.